BL0RGUS/project/README.md

-# Comparison of Secure Inference Frameworks
+# Comparison of Secure Inference Frameworksusing Homomorphic Encryption
-using Homomorphic Encryption

 This repository implements 4  FHE powereed Secure Inference frameworks on two neural networks on MNIST and CIFAR-10